inclusive-design/inverted-wordles/README.md

 ### Create a Word Cloud

 Creating word clouds requires login access.
-Accessing it on the "Manage Word Clouds" homepage.
+Access it on the "Manage Word Clouds" homepage.

 **Steps**